Cptmoomoo/AnimeTaro/README.md

 ## Installation (Manual)
 1. Download the 'AnimeTaro' folder. (or the .rar but Chrome doesn't like .crx since it doesn't come from the Chrome store)
-2. Go to chrome://extensions/ -> (just paste this in the URL box)
+2. Go to chrome://extensions/ -> (just paste this in the URL box) 2.5.
+Enable 'developer mode' in the top-right if not done already
 3. Click 'Load Unpacked'
 4. Navigate to where you downloaded 'AnimeTaro' and load the folder.